cjoakim/azure-cosmosdb/presentations/1_01_azure.md

 - Encryption at Rest
 - Encryption in Flight
-- Azure Active Directory and RBAC
+- Azure Active Directory (AAD) and RBAC
 - AI-driven Monitoring based on our vast history

 ### Links